andersonbrito/wn4k/README.md

 ## Data download

-#### Downloading all genomes and metadata from scratch
+#### Downloading all genomes and metadata from NCBI

-To automatically download data (genomes and metadata) from NCBI, run the following command.
+To automatically download all WNV data (genomes and metadata) from NCBI, run the following command.
 This will generate the basic inputs to run the analysis.

 ```
 python download_sequences.py --mode separate